Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Day 10 Orango National Park: Ambuduco Village

-This morning we depart for the village of Ambuduco, the oldest in the national park.
-Our journey by boat takes us upriver through a peaceful mangrove region where we discover the true beauty of the Island.
+This morning we will visit a local village, either Ambuduco, Menek, or Uno depending on sea conditions and tides.
+Our journey by boat takes us upriver through a peaceful mangrove region where we discover the true beauty of the island.
 Upon arrival at the small beach we walk to the village for some exploration.

 After our time in the village we return to the hotel.
 The rest of the afternoon is free to relax in the beautiful surroundings.